 PayPal Credit is a line of credit you open through PayPal that you can use to make multiple big purchases anywhere PayPal is accepted.

-The minimum line of credit with PayPal Credit is $250, and to qualify for 0% interest for six months, each of your purchases must exceed $99.
+The minimum credit limit with PayPal Credit is $250, and to qualify for 0% interest for six months, each of your purchases must exceed $99.

 In all honesty, PayPal Credit doesn’t make many “Best Buy Now, Pay Later” lists because of its backward approach to credit reporting.
 PayPal Credit makes a hard credit check upfront then never reports to the credit bureaus again.
 There is no scenario where PayPal Credit can improve your credit; only hurt it.